Gotham-Citizen/Meme-Generator/README.md

 ## 📝 Notes

 - The font size display and custom text inputs use placeholder/default-value logic: leaving a field empty on blur restores its previous default rather than staying blank.
-- Dragging is implemented with raw mouse events (`mousedown`/`mousemove`/`mouseup`) rather than the native HTML5 drag-and-drop API, so it works consistently across browsers.
+- Dragging is implemented with pointer events (`pointerdown`/`pointermove`/`pointerup`) rather than the native HTML5 drag-and-drop API, so it works consistently across browsers and on both desktop and touch screens.